-Duties are both mental and physical.
+Duties are both physical and mental.
 The job requires motor skills for activities such as moving objects, using office equipment, including but not limited to telephones, personal computers, handheld technology, and other office equipment.

 Visual Skills

 Visual demands require routinely reading documents for general understanding and analytical purposes and viewing a computer monitor.